marstaa/PySphereX/README.md

 PySphereX is a Python tool to perform spherical harmonics expansion of data given on a uniformly spaced grid on a sphere.
 Its features include:
  * `Expansion` class that defines an arbitrary complex spherical harmonics expansion
- * Convenience constructor `Expansion.from_data` that initializes `Expansion` object of gridded data on a sphere up to a maximum degree
+ * Convenience constructor `Expansion.from_data` that initializes `Expansion` object from gridded data on a sphere up to a maximum degree
  * Evaluation of `Expansion` object at arbitrary coordinates
  * Angular power spectrum
  * Algebraic operations: Addition, subtraction and overlap between two `Expansion` objects